 The bento-style serving included unagi on rice, pickles and a fresh wasabi which had to be grated against a metal grate.
 It also came with a “teapot” of dashi stock and a bowl of soup.

-The unagi was grilled nicely, succulent and flavourful.
-For those who like the sweet sauce it gets grilled with, additional sauce is available at the table.
+The unagi was grilled nicely.
+It was both succulent and flavourful.
+For those who like the sweet sauce it gets grilled with, additional sauce is available at the table to add on for extra flavour.

 The freshly grated wasabi can be added on to give the dish a bit of bite.

 We also had Man Man Unagi Restaurant’s Umaki or Japanese eel rolled omelette.
-This is an alternative way to enjoy unagi.
+This is yet another preparation to enjoy unagi.
 The omelette was sweet and fluffy but seemed to overwhelm the eel.

 The service at Man Man Unagi Restaurant is highly efficient and with the queues of hungry customers waiting outside in the open, it is understandable why.

-Nonetheless, the Man Man Unagi Restaurant at Keong Siak Road delivered taste-wise.
+For unagi fans who love eel, the Man Man Unagi Restaurant at Keong Siak Road delivers on taste.
 It is a place to visit if you don’t mind the queues and overly-efficient service in exchange for a good serving of unagi.

 Man Man Japanese Unagi Restaurant